ssuryanarayanan/Qi-Docs/docs/StreamBehaviors.md

 Permitted changes:

-•	Override list
+- Override list
-•	BehaviorMode
+- BehaviorMode
-•	ExtrapolationMode
+- ExtrapolationMode
-•	Name
+- Name

-An override list can be added to add, remove or change the override Mode on parameters within the type.
+An override list can be added to add, remove or change the `Mode` on properties within the type.
-UpdateBehavior replaces the stream’s existing behavior with entity.
+UpdateBehavior replaces the stream’s existing behavior with `entity`.
 If certain aspects of the existing behavior are meant to remain, they must be included in entity.

-This is a list of parameters from the `Type` (`QiTypePropertyId`) that are to be given different behaviors (`Mode`).
-Each parameter.

-The overrides list is used in cases where the user desires the stream to have different behaviors for different values in the stream events.
+This is a list of properties from the event type (`QiTypePropertyId`) that are to be given different behaviors (`Mode`).
+The overrides list is used in cases where the user desires the stream to have different behaviors for different values in a stream's events.

 `Extrapolation`
 QiStreamExtrapolation can have one of 4 values.